Joseph Rogers P.O. Box 851 Phone: 574/583-7355

 Ability to apply knowledge of people and/or locations, and plan and layout assigned work projects.

-Ability to read and interpret detailed prints, sketches, layouts, specifications, and maps.
-Ability to occasionally plan and present public speaking presentations and special events.
+Ability to read and interpret detailed prints, sketches, layouts, specifications and maps.
+Ability to plan and present public speaking presentations and/or special events.

-Ability to occasionally work extended and/or evening hours and occasionally travel out of town, but not overnight.
+Ability to regularly work extended and/or evening hours, and occasionally work weekends, and occasionally travel out of town, sometimes overnight.

-Possession of a valid Indiana driver's license and demonstrated safe driving record.
+Possession of a valid Indiana driver's license and a demonstrated safe driving record.